When You Stop Negotiating With Chaos

 Chaos should not always get a vote.

-There comes a point in healing when you realize that not everything deserves endless negotiation.
+There comes a point in inner leadership when you realize that not everything deserves endless negotiation.
 Not every chaotic pattern deserves one more chance to prove itself harmless.
 Not every draining habit deserves more access.
 Not every inner storm deserves the final say.

 Peace grows where clarity is allowed.